QAmesainc/Desafio-QA/Amazon_Features/README.md

 We have choose the scenario about the main flow when it comes to ecommerce.
 Checkout and Cart Shopping.

-# Features
+## Features

-For each feature when have two scenarios.
+For each feature we have two scenarios.